About the BScN (Arctic Nursing) Program

 Applicants must submit the following:

-- Letter of interest indicating why applicant is interested in the nursing program
+- a letter of intent indicating why you are interested in the Nursing program

 - Community Health Nursing